AlexanderParker/its-compiler-python/README.md

 - **24 integration tests** - All ITS features and error cases
 - **8 security tests** - Malicious content detection and blocking
 - **9 error handling tests** - Invalid templates and edge cases

+The test runner will:
+1. Download test templates directly from GitHub (no git required)
+2. Use temporary files for each test run
+3. Automatically clean up after completion
+4. Work offline after initial downloads (browser cache)

+**Requirements:**
+- Internet connection for downloading test templates
+- No git installation required
+- Works in any environment with Python and urllib

 ## API Reference